Compare rates on car insurance.

 Types of Annuities - Immediate and Deferred Plans

 Depending on your needs, annuities can be purchased on an immediate or deferred basis.
 An immediate annuity is often purchased by individuals who have accumulated capital and are at the point of retirement.
 They are usually purchased with a lump- sum payment and payouts usually begin one period after the annuity has been purchased either on a monthly or annual basis.
-Income payments under a deferred annuity usually begin at the time of retirement and can be purchased using a single premium or by instalments, before the payout phase.
+Income payments under a deferred annuity usually begin at the time of retirement and can be purchased using a single premium or by installments, before the payout phase.

 Deferred annuities usually have a cash value (equivalent to the premiums paid) and provide for a death benefit if the annuitant should pass, before receiving income payments.
 The owner of the annuity can also take out loans on the annuity, unless registered as an RRSP and can use the accumulated value as collateral.
 Deferred annuities give you the added advantage of receiving your income payments earlier or later than previously specified, depending on your life circumstances.
 You can also register your life annuities as a Registered Retirement Savings Plan (RRSP), with certain conditions.